ibudasov/ibudasov.github.io/wiki/Azure.md

 10. **Azure Firewall**: This is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.

+## Azure Private Link
+provides private connectivity from a virtual network to Azure platform as a service (PaaS), customer-owned, or Microsoft partner services.
+Private Link simplifies the network architecture and secures the connection between endpoints in Azure.
+The service eliminates data exposure to the public internet.

+## Reserved addresses
+192.168.1.0	This value identifies the virtual network address.
+192.168.1.1	Azure configures this address as the default gateway.
+192.168.1.2 and 192.168.1.3	Azure maps these Azure DNS IP addresses to the virtual network space.
+192.168.1.255	This value supplies the virtual network broadcast address.

 ## Network Security Group

 It's essentially a cloud-level firewall.